Social engagement, now more than ever

 What the world needs now is not more “social distancing.”
 What the world needs is more social engagement.
 How can we do this?

 • Have the intention to develop a mindful state of awareness, or what is sometimes referred to as “witness or observer consciousness.”
 I liken this to going to the gym: you are building a new muscle, this time in your mind.
-IN EMDR therapy, we refer to this as developing “dual awareness.”
+In EMDR therapy, we refer to this as developing “dual awareness.”

 • Tune into your breath.
 Moment to moment, notice the quality of your breath.
 How deep or shallow is your breath?
 Notice the length of the inhale and exhale.
 Have the intention to develop deep, diaphragmatic breath.
 Extend your exhale longer than your inhale, which engages the resting nervous system